Beloin/CBasicCompiler/README.md

 # Own C subset Compiler

 This is my own version of a compiler.
 Will be a self-compiling compiler.

-# Asm to bin:
+# Asm to bin

 Command: `cc -o out out.s`

 # Lexical

 Code to read file and parse it into tokens.

 The parser's job is to recognise the input